amiroff/NextBook/template/README.md

 ## Primary Features 🧿

-- 💅 Good looking, simple and readable UI including `dark mode`.
+- 💅 Good looking, simple and readable UI including `dark` mode, `fluid` and `centered` layouts,
-- 🌎 Great SEO out of the box.
+- 🌎 Great SEO out of the box,
-- 📱 Mobile & printer friendly
+- 📱 Mobile & printer friendly,
-- 🚀 Single page application with blazing speed.
+- 🚀 Single page application with pre-fetching,
-- 🧾 Easy content creation with extensive [markdown](https://www.markdownguide.org/) and [MDX](https://mdxjs.com/) support.
+- 🧾 Easy content creation with [markdown](https://www.markdownguide.org/) and [MDX](https://mdxjs.com/) support,
 - 💻 Something more than what basic fenced code offers.
-Like line highlighting and linking to source, copying to clipboard.
+Like line highlighting, linking to source and copying to clipboard,
-- 🤓 Familiar [Git](https://github.com/) workflow and collaboration.
+- 🤓 Familiar [Git](https://github.com/) workflow and collaboration,
-- ⌨︎ Keyboard shortcuts for frequently used actions.
+- ⌨︎ Keyboard shortcuts for frequently used actions (theme change, sidebar toggle, page navigation),
-- 🔎 In-page dynamic table of contents with scroolspy.
+- 🔎 In-page optional table of contents with scroolspy,
-- © You own your data, ==code is the data==.
-Committing to repository and seeing results in the simplest form.
+- © You own your data, **code is the data**.
+Committing to repository and seeing results in the simplest form,
-- 🏎 Fast to get started, just clone the repo and modify to your liking.
+- 🏎 Fast to get started, just one command for up & running locally,
-- 🎊 One click (or push) [deployment](https://vercel.com/new)
+- 🎊 One click (or push) [deployment](https://vercel.com/new),
-- 🛠 Unlimited dynamic features can be added with [MDX](https://mdxjs.com/)
+- 🛠 Unlimited dynamic features can be added with [MDX](https://mdxjs.com/),
-- ⚙︎ Customisable and extensible code.
+- ⚙︎ Customisable, extensible and simple codebase,
-- ❤ Built on open-source.
+- ❤ Built on open-source,
 - 👍 And many more small details...